gooker/zguide/chapter4_cn.md

             // Here we process a server reply and exit our loop if the
             // reply is valid.
 If we didn't get a reply we close the
-            // client socket, open it again and resend the request.
+            // client socket, open it again and resend the req_char.
 We
             // try a number times before finally abandoning:

             if (items[0].revents & ZMQ_POLLIN)